Skip to content

 What Smith.ai Still Does Better

-The question is whether that managed-service breadth justifies the cost for your business.
-For most small businesses, the bulk of inbound calls are routine inquiries, appointment requests, and message-taking, which a self-serve AI receptionist handles at a fraction of the price.
-The cost savings over a human receptionist compound dramatically over time.
+The question is whether that human breadth justifies per-call pricing for your business.
+For most small businesses, the bulk of inbound calls are routine inquiries, appointment requests, and message-taking, which a self-serve AI receptionist handles at a fraction of the per-call cost.
+The savings over a human receptionist compound over time.

 How to Switch From Smith.ai to an AI Alternative

 Switching does not require downtime or data migration.
-Sign up for your chosen alternative (on Trillet, enter your website URL and your AI receptionist builds itself in about five minutes), then configure conditional call forwarding on your existing business number to route unanswered calls to the new platform.
+Sign up for your chosen alternative (on Trillet, enter your phone number and website URL and your AI receptionist builds itself in about five minutes), then configure conditional call forwarding on your existing business number to route missed calls to the new platform.
 Run both services in parallel for one to two weeks, compare call transcripts and outcomes, then cancel Smith.ai once you are satisfied.
-Trillet's 28-day money-back guarantee removes the risk entirely.
+Trillet's 28-day money-back guarantee removes the risk.

 Frequently Asked Questions